DomoApps/documentation-generator-action/samples/output/ai.md

 **Method:** `POST`
 **Endpoint:** `/api/ai/v1/image/text`

 Extract text from an image.
 By default, all text detected in the image is included.
-The system and input prompt may be modified in order to describe, classify or extract specific information from the image.
+The system and input prompt may be modified in order to describe, classify, or extract specific information from the image.

 ### Path Parameters